 This statement is made pursuant to section 13 of the Modern Slavery Act 2018 (Cth) in relation to the operations and supply chains of the subsidiaries of Coates Group Holdings Pty Limited (the “Coates Group”) for the period 1 July 2020 to 30 June 2021.

-In FY20, Coates celebrated 135 years of commitment to supporting their customers who help build Australia.
-With a national footprint of over 150 branches, more than one million pieces of equipment and over 1,900 highly skilled employees, Coates provides expert equipment solutions for nearly 19,000 customers.
+Coates has recently celebrated 136 years of commitment to supporting their customers who help build Australia.
+With a national footprint of over 150 branches, more than one million pieces of equipment and 2,000 highly skilled employees, Coates provides expert equipment solutions for nearly 19,000 customers.
 This includes end-to-end solutions for temporary works, traffic management, water management, industrial shutdowns, maintenance, training services and events.

 The company vision is to be the market leader in safe, smart and sustainable equipment solutions.
-To support this vision Coates’s values – Care Deeply, Be our Best, Customer Focused and One Team – guide the way the team works to achieve their goals and drive the growth of the organisation and improving customer experience.
+To support this vision Coates’ values; Care Deeply, Be our Best, Customer Focused and One Team, guide the way the team works to achieve their goals and drive the growth of the organisation and improving customer experience.

 For Coates, the safety and wellbeing of its people, customers and communities has always been its highest priority.
 The existence of modern slavery practices in Australia and across the world is a grave concern and Coates is therefore committed to doing what it can to eradicate such practices where they may exist in its operations and supply chain by improving company practices and procedures and implementing new processes as necessary.

 The Group has two operating companies within its group that provide equipment hire solutions: Coates and PT Coates Hire Indonesia (“PT Coates”).
 Coates Hire operates throughout Australia, whereas PT Coates operates in Indonesia.
 Whilst there are other companies that fall within the Group, these companies do not operate businesses nor have supply chains, and therefore, have not been referred to in this statement.